Dakota Prukop: New Jersey Generals

 On March 14, 2023, Prukop signed with the New Jersey Generals of the United States Football League (USFL).
 He was released on June 23, 2023.

 Winnipeg Blue Bombers (second stint)

 On June 27, 2023, it was announced that Prukop had signed with the Blue Bombers.
 He played in 15 games, primarily as the short-yardage quarterback, where he had 58 carries for 188 yards and seven touchdowns.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 BC Lions

 On February 13, 2024, it was announced that Prukop had signed a one-year contract with the BC Lions.
 However, he was released shortly after the team's first preseason game on May 27, 2024.

 Edmonton Elks (second stint)

 Following his release by the BC Lions, Prukop signed with the Elks on June 2, 2024.

 Coaching career

 On March 3, 2025, it was announced that Prukop had joined the Calgary Stampeders as the team's quarterbacks coach following the resignation of Beau Baldwin.
+He served in that capacity for one season and was not retained on the staff for 2026.